mcv-m6-video/mcv-c6-2025-team4/Week2/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Methodology

+This project implements:
+- **Object detection**: Uses models such as Faster-RCNN, RetineNet, SSD and YOLO for vehicle detection.
+- **Tracking**: Implements tracking using Maximal Overlap and Kalman Filters, after some preprocessing.
+- **Evaluation metrics**: Computes mean Average Precision (mAP) for object detection and ID metrics for tracking evaluation.

 ## Usages of Scripts

 For each task, this is the way of executing the files: